XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 This example response shows `"validated": true`, indicating the transaction has been included in a validated ledger, so the result of the transaction is immutable.
 Further, the metadata includes `"TransactionResult": "tesSUCCESS"`, indicating the transaction was applied to the ledger.

 If the response does not include `"validated": true`, the result is provisional and subject to change.
 To retrieve a final result, applications must invoke the `tx` method again, allowing enough time for the network to validate more ledger instances.
-It may be necessary to wait for the ledger specified in `LastLedgerSequence` to be validated, although if the transaction is included in an earlier validated ledger the result become immutable at that time.
+It may be necessary to wait for the ledger specified in `LastLedgerSequence` to be validated, although if the transaction is included in an earlier validated ledger the result becomes immutable at that time.

 #### Verify Missing Transaction